A.

 E. Theft, robbery or lost property

-F. Food poisoning, Isolation as a result of infections, diseases or any condition likely to endanger
+F. Food poisoning, Isolation as a result of infections, diseases or any condition likely to endanger the health or safety on the tour members or impair their reasonable comfort.

 4. Unused Tour Services

-which are included in the tour fare but not utilized by the tour participant, either in part or full, or
+No refund will be made in respect to accommodation, meals, sightseeing tour or any other services which are included in the tour fare but not utilized by the tour participant, either in part or full, or where passenger amends, cancels or otherwise varies arrangements after commencement of the tour.

 5. Goods Purchased During Tours